 Although EMS is not legally required at present, we have decided in 2008 when designing our new factory to take our Corporate Social Responsibility seriously and actually be proactive in our approach to meeting the demands of the environmental policy.
 Also many of our customers who are public bodies, now include EMS criteria in their tender and purchasing documents and expect to see evidence of progress towards EMS when awarding contracts.
 Having an EMS in place is a key feature of Corporate Social Responsibility and Business Sustainability and it fits with our philosophy of sourcing best local materials and services.

 ISO14001 specifies the requirements of an EMS and provides the framework for identifying, evaluating, managing and improving our environmental performance.
 It helps ensure that the environmental objectives, as set out in the environmental policy, are implemented throughout our organisation and that external stakeholders are aware of and help the organisation achieve them.
 Monitoring and auditing give the management a basis for evaluating the EMS and making appropriate changes.
 We are working toward an external audit and accreditation of our system and with the essence of EMS of continual, sustained improvement in mind.

 Our Environmental Policy is a declaration of overall aims and principles by senior management.
 It includes our commitment to continual environmental improvement and is publicly available on our website, both to employees and external stakeholders.

-All our Environmental Impacts are identified and have been evaluated, with concentration on the most significant impacts, taking account of legal and other (e.g. contractual) requirements.
+All our Environmental Impacts are identified and have been evaluated, with a concentration on the most significant impacts, taking account of legal and other (e.g. contractual) requirements.
 The most significant ones have been eliminated or replaced with alternative processes and materials.
-For example: